mmistakes/jekyll-theme-skinny-bones/CV/index.md

 ### Peer-review service

-* 2007 -	American Journal of Economics and Sociology, Cambridge Journal of Economics, Journal of Economic Psychology, Journal of Critical Realism, Journal of International Migration and Integration, International Journal of Pluralism and Economics Education, Journal of Institutional Economics, Review of Political Economy, Organization studies, Socio-Economic Review, PLOSONE, Max Planck Institute working paper series, Economia Politica, Social Indiactors Research.
+* 2007 -	American Journal of Economics and Sociology, Cambridge Journal of Economics, Journal of Economic Psychology, Journal of Critical Realism, Journal of International Migration and Integration, International Journal of Pluralism and Economics Education, Journal of Institutional Economics, Review of Political Economy, Organization studies, Socio-Economic Review, PLOSONE, Max Planck Institute working paper series, Economia Politica, Social Indiactors Research, International Journal of Green Economics.

 ### Administrative position
 * 2016, Jan. - 	Nominated for the post Trustee Executive Council for the Association for Social Economics. www.socialeconomics.org